abangiraprecious/resources/README.md

 ## Categories

 ### [Design Resources](design.md)
-Explore tools and inspirations for design, including color palettes, mockups, SVGs, and more.
+tools and inspirations for design, including color palettes, mockups, SVGs, and more.

 ### [Books & Literature](books.md)
 Discover resources for readers and writers, including free audiobooks and literary guides.